CroissantDuNord/discord-adblock/README.md

  ---

-- [x] Discord Nitro Ads in profile tab
+- [x] Discord Nitro Ads in profile tab *Some elements are not blocked here, i cant block them with blocking ohter elrments*
 - [x] Discord Nitro Ads in settings
 - [x] Discord Nitro Ads in Homepage
 - [x] Discord Nitro Ads in Acitity